KollinRT/Generative-AI-for-HIV-1-Inhibitor-Discovery/README.md

 Run it then generate the `./combined_config.yml`

 #### 3a.
 Generate the fingerprints and the clusters.
-The fingerprints for the models can be generated with
+The fingerprints for the models can be generated with the `generateClusters.py` and `generateFingerprints.py` files.
+These may be incorporated into the `train_for_pretrain.py` file, but still would have to get it working, as it is not currently but works independently...
+**TODO**:
+- [ ] Get the standalone files to work well and consistently and document the process.
+    - [ ] Get this implemented into the current logic and not standalone?

+This will perform the clustering that will interplay with the `ClusteredSelfiesDataset` class in `train_for_pretrain.py`.
+This will add the fingerprints and cluster columns into the df (csv) file that will be utilized to help select the most likely singleton drugs for use in validation splitting.
+- should be one-offs, I hope?
+The last clusterIDs are lower in total count?

 #### 3b.
 Train the pre-train model
 utilize the file
 `train_for_pretrain.py`
-This will work with the `./combined_config.yml` file.
+This will work with the `./combined_config.yml` file since it needs the hyperparameters.

 ```bash
 python3 train_for_pretrain.py --hyperparameters_path="./combined_config.yml"
 ```
-This will perform clustering
+This will train the model with the SELFIES text.

+##### Tech Specs
+Intel Core i9-13900KF Processor (24 core (8P/16E)/32 Threads)
+128 GB RAM 4800 MHz
+RTX 4090 24GB VRAM